Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 What does it mean?

 Greenwashing is a practice that’s linked to only the environment.
-We want to give it special attention here as it has become the buzzword that consumers have come to associate with sustainable marketing.
+Therefore, we want to give it special attention here.
+Moreover, it has become the buzzword that consumers have come to associate with sustainable marketing.

 Examples of Greenwashing:

 - Mc Donald’s paper straws: There are two main problems with the initiative.
-The straws aren’t recyclable in some countries.
-And the cups are still single-use plastic.
+Firstly, the straws aren’t recyclable in some countries.
+Secondly, the cups are still single-use plastic.

 - L’Oreal “vegan-friendly” hair care: Insufficient laws allow L’Oreal to label their products as vegan friendly even though they have been tested on animals.